wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 #### Deep learning text book:

-We have a problem -> We have some data, labeled 0/1 -> Neural network is ready to go -> ... -> Boom!
+We have a problem -> We have some data, labeled as 0/1 -> Neural network is ready to go -> ... -> Boom!
 We trained a model!